Updated for 2019 : Solar panel installation size will be the biggest factor in your solar panel cost.

 Be sure to research a bit to see if your own state or utility offers any rebates or tax incentives!

-Calculate How Much Solar Panels Cost for Your Home
+How to Calculate How Much Solar Panels and Installation Will Cost for Your Home

 Solar panel costs have never been lower than right now due thanks to continued R&D in solar technology and a reduction in installation costs overall.
 In the past 10 years solar cost has dropped over 60% and so now is a great time to buy a system, but the costs will vary depending on your home, electricity needs, and even location.

 The best way to calculate the true cost of a solar panel installation, and how much you could save on electricity, is to get a free estimate from a solar professional.
-We highly recommend this approach as it will save you time and give you the most accurate estimate available.
+We highly recommend this approach as it will save you time and give you the most accurate estimate available for your expected solar panel costs.
 You can enter your zip code below and complete a quick questionnaire online to get a free personalized estimate right now from top rated solar companies in just a couple of minutes.

 Get started below and see how much solar panels cost for your home.